CCBDA-UPC/Assignments-2025/Lab04.md

 cmdline.execute("scrapy crawl image -o image.json".split())
 ```

-**Q41** Add all the files that you have created to your private .*https://github.com/CCBDA-UPC/2024-4-xx* repository.
-Add your thoughts about the above task.
+Add all the files that you have created to your private .*https://github.com/CCBDA-UPC/2024-4-xx* repository.

+**Q41  Add your thoughts about the above tasks.**

 <a name="Tasks42"/>